top of page

 Executive Director

-During his 39-year military career, Col Gardner has served as a chief of EnRoute Care for the Combat Casualty Care Research Program, Senior Scientist with the 59th Medical Wing, and an assistant professor at the Graduate School of Nursing at the Uniformed Services University.
+During his military career spanning 40 years, Lt Col Gardner has served as a chief of EnRoute Care for the Combat Casualty Care Research Program, Senior Scientist with the 59th Medical Wing, and an assistant professor at the Graduate School of Nursing at the Uniformed Services University.

 Gardner Cubby 4X5.jpg